vtsionis/zman/README.md

 For detailed information on the `zman` command, as well as all available commands, run `zman help` and `zman help <command>`.

 Command completion is also available OTB.
-The `<ZMAN_DIR>/completions` is automatically added to your `fpath` eliminating the need for any extra configuration to have a working completion system.
+The `<ZMAN_DIR>/completions` is automatically added to your `$fpath` eliminating the need for any extra configuration to have a working completion system.

 ## Supported plugins